 Use self-talk to reduce perception of threat.
 Use reminders to use self-talk.

 - Anger is a huge energy drain.

 - This too shall pass.
-Will it make a difference in an hour, a day or a week?
+Will this make a difference tomorrow?

 Two additional forms of anger that I did not directly address is resentment and rage.
 Resentment comes from a passive-aggressive wall of anger built brick by brick.
 Taking down the wall takes time proportionate to the time it took to build the wall.
 It involves understanding of the hurt behind the wall, expression of remorse and dedication to rebuilding trust and a sense of safety.
 Rage involves a loss of conscious awareness of one’s behavior for a couple of minutes up to a couple of hours.
 That means there is an inability to explain what happened.
 One that rages is like an alcoholic.
 Too much alcohol and you “black out.”
 The key is to control the drinking at earlier stages in the game.
 So it is with rage.